defenseunicorns/uds-rke2-image-builder/packer/nutanix/README.md

 You must have Prism Central setup for your cluster(s).

 You must already have your chosen base image(s) imported into Prism Central as a DISK image.
-Example locations to pull these from:
+You should be able to pull a "cloud image" from your OS provider, typically in a `.img` or `.qcow2` format.
+Common locations to pull these from:
 - [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/focal/)
 - [RHEL Cloud Image Builder](https://console.redhat.com/insights/image-builder) will build a "Virtualization - Guest image (.qcow2)" with your license attached.
 Ensure that Ansible automation platform repository is added to your [activation key](https://console.redhat.com/insights/connector/activation-keys) (ex: `ansible-automation-platform-2.4-for-rhel-8-x86_64-rpms`).